-A great way to get your asking price for your Greater Toronto Area house, is by selling via rent to own agreement.
+A great way to get your asking price for your Ontario house, is by selling via rent to own agreement.
 Many sellers don’t realize just how beneficial the process can be.
 Learn more about how it works and how it will benefit you in our latest post!

-If you have had trouble selling your house in Greater Toronto Area or if you haven’t been able to get an offer reflective of your asking price, a rent to own sale might be an incredible option for you.
+If you have had trouble selling your house in Ontario or if you haven’t been able to get an offer reflective of your asking price, a rent to own sale might be an incredible option for you.
 If you don’t need the cash from the sale immediately, a rent to own scenario can be one of the most lucrative ways to sell your house.

 How A Rent To Own Agreement Works